June 2010 United Kingdom budget: Taxes

 Osborne announced further reductions in public expenditure to reach £17 billion by 2014/15.
-The Budget did not make any further reductions in overall capital expenditure, but projects will be prioritised and reassessed in the autumn spending review.
+The Budget did not make any further reductions in overall capital expenditure, but projects will be prioritised and reassessed in the autumn Spending Review.

-Public sector workers face a two-year pay freeze, although 1.7 million of those earning less than £21,000 will get a flat pay-rise worth £250 in both years.
+Public sector workers face a two-year pay freeze, although 1.7 million of those earning less than £21,000 will get a flat pay-rise of £250 each year.

 The government will accelerate the increase in state pension age to 66.

 From 2011, state benefits other than the state pension and pension credit will be pegged to consumer prices rather than retail prices.
 The same will apply to public service pensions.
 These measures were expected to reduce public spending by over £6 billion p.a. within the five-year term of the Parliament.

 Child benefit was frozen for three years.
 Tax credits will provide an additional £150 a year for the poorest families, but with withdrawal rates increased by 2% to 41%, reducing tax credits at higher incomes.

 Housing Benefit reforms will introduce a maximum payment of £400 per week.
 This would save £1.8bn p.a.

 A new medical assessment for Disability Living Allowance will be introduced from 2013.

 Heavy Industrial Plant Grants will rise from 10% to 11% of the purchase price for small business.

-The Queen's Civil List payment remains frozen at £7.9 million.
+The Queen's civil list payment remained frozen at £7.9 million.